Manual Project

-Explanation of what a composition is and how to add tracks.
+Explanation of what a project is and how to add tracks.

-A composition consists of all the elements: tracks, events, playlists, controllers, and the connections between them.
-It’s simply the complete unit you’re currently working on.
+A project consists of all elements: tracks, events, playlists, soundboards, and cinematic techniques.
+It’s the complete unit you’re currently working on.

 Adding tracks